samuel-jimenez/GramEditor/MISSION.md

 > to transcend.

 Coding is more than just productivity.
 We need tools that are fit for purpose, that aren't beholden to investors or share holders.
-There are aspects of the Tehanu code editor that I think are wrong in the moral and ethical sense, and there are aspects that I think are simply bad choices from a technical perspective.
+There are aspects of the Zed code editor that I think are wrong in the moral and ethical sense, and there are aspects that I think are simply bad choices from a technical perspective.